boonyeow/testproject/README.md

 ## Roadmap
 - Migrating to Java SCORE
 - Integration with Craft Marketplace for secondary sales
-- Introduce different launch mechanisms (e.g., Dutch / English auctions)
+- Introduce more launch mechanisms (e.g., Dutch / English auctions)

 ## Team
 Hey there!
 We're a group of students from Singapore Management University!